makersacademy/rps-challenge/README.md

 ## Limitations

 - Currently a user has to enter their weapon choice and an error is thrown if they select something other than rock-paper-scissors.
+I would ideally create buttons for the user to press.
 - The marketeer can only currently play against the computer.
 I would like to extend the game so they can play against a friend.